watchful-cluckets/springboard_dsci_career_track/README.md

 ## Honor Code

-I am sharing this repo as a way of demonstrating, through example, how one could organize themselves and code effectively.
-By viewing and using this repo, you are committing "to uphold the ideals of honor and integrity by refusing to betray the trust bestowed upon" [1] you as a member of the Springboard community.
-Likewise, "[s]ubmission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating the authorship" [2] is plagiarism.
+I am sharing this repo to demonstrate, through example, how one could organize themselves and code effectively.
+By viewing and using this repo, you are committing _"to uphold the ideals of honor and integrity by refusing to betray the trust bestowed upon"_ [1] you as a member of the Springboard community.
+Likewise, _"submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating the authorship"_ [2] is plagiarism.

 ## References